‘Halloween’ house for sale in Southern California

 Luckily, the house’s new owners won’t have to worry about Michael Myers lurking around since Curtis finally defeated her nemesis of 40 years in the last “Halloween” movie that premiered in 2022.

-The home that sat in the fictional town of Haddonfield, Illinois, in the movies, is actually located in South Pasadena in Los Angeles County on Fairview Avenue.
+The home that sat in the fictional town of Haddonfield, Illinois, in the 1978 film “Halloween” is actually located in South Pasadena in Los Angeles County on Fairview Avenue.

-The home was an actual filming location for the 1978 film, according to the listing.

-The home is a triplex property containing three separate units for a total of four bedrooms and three full bathrooms.
-The property also includes a garage that could be converted into an accessory dwelling unit or casita, the listing said.
+According to the home’s listing, it is a triplex property containing three separate units for a total of four bedrooms and three full bathrooms.
+The property also includes a two-car garage that could be converted into an accessory dwelling unit or casita, the listing said.

-“Unit #1 is a large 1-bedroom suite with bath, living room, dining room, kitchen, pantry, utility room, basement and a large, charming river rock porch.
-Unit #2 has 2 beds and 1 bath and kitchen and unit #3 has 1 bed and 1 bath, living room and kitchen,” the listing said.

 Each unit also has “picturesque windows and lovely views of the surrounding trees and neighborhood.”